- When You Live or Travel Overseas

-Physician Care: Physician care and care by other covered professional providers performed outside the US are paid at the Preferred level using a customary percentage of the billed charge or a provider negotiated amount.
+Physician Care: Benefits for physician care and care by other covered professional providers performed outside the U.S. are paid at the Preferred level using an Overseas Fee Schedule or a provider negotiated amount.

-Prescription Drugs: Drugs and medications that require a prescription overseas may differ from those that require a prescription in the US.
-Drugs purchased outside the US must be an equivalent product that by US Federal law require a prescription for purchase in the US or there must be clinical evidence that prescribing the drug is consistent with the standard of medical practice in that country.
+Prescription Drugs: Drugs that require a prescription overseas may differ from those that require a prescription in the U.S. Drugs purchased outside the U.S. must be an equivalent product that by U.S. federal law requires a prescription for purchase in the U.S., or there must be clinical evidence that prescribing the drug is consistent with the standard of medical practice in that country.

-- Standard Option members can order prescription drugs through the Mail Service Pharmacy if your address has a US zip code and the prescribing physician is licensed in the US.
+- Standard Option members can order prescription drugs through the Mail Service Pharmacy Program if your address has a U.S. ZIP code and the prescribing physician is licensed in the U.S.

-- For both Standard and Basic Option, if you purchase a prescription drug at a local pharmacy outside the US, you pay for the medication and then file a claim for reimbursement.
+- For both Standard and Basic Option, if you purchase a prescription drug at a local pharmacy outside the U.S., you pay for the drug and then file a claim for reimbursement.
 Payment will be made at the Preferred level.